MatthewRizzo/note_categorizer/README.md

 * Initialize Web App Front end
 * Add front end ability to define categories (name + keywords) in a nice way
 * Add front end ability to past a list of notes -> sent to parser
-* Handle "+5:" instead of start and end time